Constraining the gravitational-wave emission of core-collapse supernovae with ground-based detectors: Upper limits on the GW energy emitted by CCSNe

-We explore the parameter space using nested sampling implemented via \texttt{dynesty}~\cite{Speagle_2020} within the \texttt{Bilby} software package~\cite{Ashton:2018jfp}.
-To validate our analysis pipeline, we reproduced the results from Ref.~\cite{LVK-O3-SGWB} using the same data set and computational setup.
-Our independent results show excellent agreement with fig.~4 of Ref.~\cite{LVK-O3-SGWB}, confirming the effectiveness of our method.
+We explore the parameter space using nested sampling implemented via \texttt{Dynesty}~\cite{Speagle_2020} within the \texttt{Bilby} software package~\cite{Ashton:2018jfp}.
+To validate our analysis pipeline, we reproduced the results from Ref.~\cite{LVK-O3-SGWB} using the same dataset and computational setup.
+Our independent results show excellent agreement with FFig.~4 of Ref.~\cite{LVK-O3-SGWB}, confirming the effectiveness of our method (see the Appendix and Fig.~\ref{fig:pipeline_check}).
+We note that the GWB analysis presented in Ref.~\cite{LVK-O3-SGWB} accounted for calibration uncertainties~\cite{Whelan:2012-calibration, Sun:2020wke-calibration, Romero:2021kby-calibration} for different detector baselines at the inference stage.
+The documentation of public O3 data products does not indicate whether or not calibration uncertainties are already included in the cross-correlation estimator and covariance.
+Since we successfully reproduce results from Ref.~\cite{LVK-O3-SGWB}, we do not explicitly account for calibration uncertainties in this work.

 In Table~\ref{Table:prior_posterior}, we list the prior ranges for the model parameters.
 For $\log_{10}\Omega_{\text{ref}}$ in the CCSNe+CBC model, we assume a uniform prior in logarithmic space over the range $[-13, -6]$, consistent with Ref.~\cite{LVK-O3-SGWB}.
 For the peak frequency $f_{\text{peak}}$ and bandwidth $\Delta$ of the CCSNe spectrum, we assume a uniform prior between 20 and $\unit[1000]{Hz}$.
-We also assume a uniform prior for the spectrum amplitude $\log_{10}A$, for which the prior range is set such that the GW energy $E_{\text{GW}}$ is between $10^{-11}$ and $0.5 ~M_\odot c^2$ with 95\% prior probability.
-These priors, as listed in Table~\ref{Table:prior_posterior}, are denoted as Prior I. In order to account for peak emission above $\unit[1000]{Hz}$ and ultra-broad-band spectrum, for Prior II we extend the upper ends of both $f_{\text{peak}}$ and $\Delta$ to $\unit[2000]{Hz}$, while keeping priors for the other two parameters unchanged.
+We also assume a uniform prior for the spectrum amplitude $\log_{10}A$, for which the prior range is set such that the GW energy\footnote{The GW energy is calculated by integrating the source-frame energy spectrum over the interval of $f_s\in[20,5000]\,\mathrm{Hz}$.} $E_{\text{GW}}$ is between $10^{-11}$ and $0.5 ~M_\odot c^2$ with 95\% prior probability.
+These priors, as listed in Table~\ref{Table:prior_posterior}, are denoted as Prior I. In order to account for peak emission above $\unit[1000]{Hz}$ and ultrabroadband spectrum, for Prior II we extend the upper ends of both $f_{\text{peak}}$ and $\Delta$ to $\unit[2000]{Hz}$, while keeping priors for the other two parameters unchanged.